data301-2020-winter2/course-project-group_1038/README.md

 ## Tableau Dashboard

-Have a gander at our [tableau dashboard](https://us-west-2b.online.tableau.com/#/site/data301/workbooks/346956/views) and our investigation into online chess trends
+Have a gander at our [tableau dashboard](https://us-west-2b.online.tableau.com/#/site/data301/workbooks/346956/views) and our investigation into online chess trends.

 ## Milestones